 work

-It is through work that the world becomes durable—a space of continuity where information can be stored, shared, and passed down.
-Work produces the artifacts of civilization: dwellings, artworks, technologies, and institutions.
-These are not consumed in the rhythm of biological life but preserved as markers of human intention and imagination.
+Through work, the world becomes durable.
+It creates spaces of continuity where memories can be stored, shared, and passed down to the next generation.
+The world includes dwelling places, artworks, technologies, institutions, customs, and the labor that sustains them.
+Through work, the world is not consumed in the rhythms of biological life, but preserved as a repository of human intention and imagination.

 -